Broward College Economic Impact Studies

 Florida TaxWatch Shows Value of a Broward College Education

 A 2020 Florida TaxWatch report shows that students who earn a degree from Broward College substantially increase their earnings and quality of life upon graduation.
 The findings showed that for every $1 that a Broward College graduate spends on their education, they could expect to earn $6.63 in additional personal income over a working career.
 Among the other key findings, the report also found that the College provides students the best return on their investment and offers substantial economic impact across the county.
-It also underscores the importance of a college degree, whether an associate or bachelor’s degree, to the lifetime earnings of graduates.
+It also underscores the importance of a college degree, whether an associate or a bachelor's degree, for graduates' lifetime earnings.

 The Study was commissioned by the Broward College Foundation to independently assess the economic impact of the College and the value to students who complete its programs.